The Murray, East Kilbride

-The Murray is a residential neighbourhood in the new town of East Kilbride, in South Lanarkshire, Scotland; it lies immediately to the south of the town centre, and the East Kilbride Shopping Centre (access for pedestrians is mainly via underpasses beneath the A726 Queensway), and adjacent to the Westwood, Greenhills and Whitehills neighbourhoods to the west, south-west and south-east respectively.
+The Murray is a pre-designed residential neighbourhood in the new town of East Kilbride, in South Lanarkshire, Scotland; it lies immediately to the south of the Town Centre.
+It is adjacent to the Westwood and Greenhills neighbourhoods and Whitehills suburb, to the west, south-west and south-east respectively.

 History

-The Murray was the first new town neighbourhood development in the area and as such contains some of the oldest state-built housing in the town.
-However, much of this has since underwent renovation to improve its condition.
-Much of the original housing was relied upon by Rolls-Royce, as it was essential accommodation for attracting the workers needed to serve in the firm's factory.
-Among the first generation of children to live there was the actor John Hannah.
-Like the other original neighbourhoods in East Kilbride new town, it contains a mix of Modernist groupings of geometrical flats as well as more traditional tenemental blocks, and individual houses in terraces and semi-detached pairs.
-Two tower blocks stand on the northern periphery close to the town centre called Dunlop Tower and Lister Tower.
+The Murray was the first self-contained new town neighbourhood developed in the area and as such contains some of the oldest corporation-built housing in the town.
+However, much of this 1950s-60s housing stock underwent several phases of renovation to improve its condition.
+Much of the original housing was relied upon by Rolls-Royce Aero-engines as essential accommodation for attracting the workers needed to serve in the firm's factory, which dated to the same period.
+Among the earliest generations of children to live in the area was the actor John Hannah.
+Like other original neighbourhoods in East Kilbride new town, it contains a mixture of Modernist groupings of flats laid in geometrical configurations, as well as more traditional tenemental blocks.
+Streets of Individual houses were developed mostly as terraces and semi-detached pairs.
+Two larger tower block configurations of flats stand on the northern periphery close to the Town Centre, called Dunlop Tower and Lister Tower.

+A major extension was added to The Murray in the mid to late 1960s to form the area often colloquially but erroneously called 'High Murray'.
+This area is mostly hemmed in by The Murray Road, Kelvin Road, Stroud Road, and Whitehills Terrace.

 Facilities

-The Murray Recreation Area and Headhouse Greenway park, and a neighbourhood 'square' of local shops and facilities, provides the essential cohort of community offerings.
+The area is served by The Murray Recreation Area and Headhouse Greenway park, and a neighbourhood 'square' of local shops and facilities.
+These provide the essential cohort of community offerings.
+Local, everyday needs are provided by an area of 'local shops' designated under the town's Master Plan.
+These are located at Chalmers Crescent.

-Within the Murray area lies the Righead United Reformed Church, the East Kilbride branch of the Salvation Army, and St Mark's Episcopal Church.
-The local parish church, the South Church, which had served the community since 1954 had to close in early February 2024 due to the building being deemed as dangerous.
+Within the Murray area lies the East Kilbride branch of the Salvation Army and St Mark's Episcopal Church.
+Until recently, it was also the home of Righead United Reformed Church and the South Parish Church.
+The latter had served the community since 1954, at first in simple hall-church form, and had to close in early February 2024 due to the building being deemed as dangerous.

 Streets

-Most of the streets in the area are named for prominent Scots, such as:
+Most of the streets in the area are named after prominent Scots, such as: